-Team members work a variety of duties which, full time, equate to 40 hrs per week over each month.
-The manager works flexibly throughout the week in order to observe practice for all Team members and manage the home during different aspects of day to day life.
+The staff team work a variety of duties which, full time, equate to 40 hrs per week over each month.
+The manager works flexibly throughout the week in order to observe practice for all staff and manage the home during different aspects of day to day life.

-The intensity of Team members cover depends upon the number of children residing at the home, at a given time, and the assessed risks for each child.
-For example, if there are three residents there will be two or three Team members working with them with the additional oversight of the Registered Manager at varying times of the day.
-Overnight there will be two Team members on duty, this may be one sleeping and one awake, or both sleeping depending on safety plans.
-There are eight full-time Team members employed to cover the care of the young people, as well as the Registered Manager.
-If there is a need to increase staffing levels, we have a pool of appropriately recruited, qualified, trained and experienced Team members from our other ROC Group services who are able to accommodate any extra requirement.
+The intensity of staff cover depends upon the number of children residing at the home, at a given time, and the assessed risks for each child.
+For example, if there are three residents there will be two or three staff working with them with the additional oversight of the Registered Manager at varying times of the day.
+Overnight there will be two staff on duty, this may be one sleeping and one awake, or both sleeping depending on safety plans.
+There are eight full-time staff members employed to cover the care of the young people, as well as the Registered Manager.
+If there is a need to increase staffing levels, we have a pool of appropriately recruited, qualified, trained and experienced staff from our other ROC Group services who are able to accommodate any extra requirement.
 A rota is available to be viewed to see who is on duty at any time.